dozius/keypirinha-snippets/README.md

 By default the snippets item is invoked by the keyword `snip`.
 This keyword can be customized in the configuration for the plugin.

+New snippets can be added in the plugin's configuration file.

 ## License

 This package is distributed under the terms of the MIT license.